-For cavity optomechanical systems within the so-called resolved sideband regime, it has been established theoretically and demonstrated in multiple platforms that a red-detuned drive allows to cool the mechanical oscillator close to its motional ground state [20].
-Outside this regime, cavity dynamical backaction cooling to the ground state is no longer attainable and the most widely used cooling technique is measurement-based feedback [30, 49], where the optical signal is measured and converted into a classical electronic signal that drives the feedback actuator.
+For cavity optomechanical systems within the so-called resolved sideband regime, it has been established theoretically and demonstrated in multiple platforms that a reddetuned drive allows cooling the mechanical oscillator close to its motional ground state [20].
+Outside this regime, cavity dynamical backaction cooling to the ground state is no longer attainable and the most widely used cooling technique is measurement-based feedback [30,50], where the optical signal is measured and converted into a classical electronic signal that drives the feedback actuator.